 Direct-to-consumer startups are simple, addictive, and sweet.
 They make conventional consumer goods chic and capture the millennial market with clean web design and viral subway ads.
 These brands are succeeding at things their competitors have chased for years.
 Their contemporary spin on marketing best practices helps them stand out to elusive younger audiences.
 For these companies, direct-to-consumer is more than a business model — it’s the foundation of their brand.

 The landscape for merger and acquisitions, and spin-off and divestiture is heating up in virtually every sector and that brings the brand to the forefront of many executives’ minds.
 Aligning sales and marketing and keep the customer at the center of the enterprise can be a challenge in static environments, but it is even more challenging in the midst of a rebrand when the very moniker to which you refer to the company and who employees work for is changing.

 Behind every brand delivering simpler experiences for customers is a leader who recognizes the inherent value in keeping things simple.
 Here I interview leaders, often CMOs or CEOs, that we deem simplifiers.
-In this Simplifiers interview I speak with Will Dean, Founder and CEO at Tough Mudder.
+In this Simplifiers interview I speak with Barbara Martin Coppola, Chief Digital Officer at IKEA Group.